CalmaKarma/vit-reg-replication/README.md

 of the most extreme outliers.
 2. Try to finetune ViTs with registers instead of training from scratch to replicate the performance enhancement by registers.

+# Requirements

+This requires PyTorch to run.
+A GPU with cuda is required.
+Please check the code for library dependencies.

 # Prepare ImageNet Dataset

 We only used ImageNet's validation dataset as our whole dataset due to limit of time and computational resource.